 Record stores typically stock a variety of music and video entertainment products for purchase.
-It’s common to find an assortment of vinyl records, CDs, and accessories, like sound systems and ear buds.
-Some stores specialize in hard-to-find and rare music, while others take a more general approach, offering the most popular contemporary music.
-Some businesses also have programs where they’ll buy used merchandise from customers and resell it.
+It’s common to find an assortment of vinyl records, CDs, and accessories, like sound systems and earbuds.
+Some stores specialize in hard-to-find and rare music genres, while others take a more general approach, offering the most popular contemporary music.
+Some businesses also have programs where they’ll buy used merchandise from customers to resell.

-While the same products that record stores stock are usually available online, these stores offer something that online retailers cannot: The ability for consumers to come in, browse, and sometimes listen to products before buying them.
+While the same products that an independent record shop stocks are usually available online, these stores offer something that online retailers cannot: The ability for consumers to come in, browse, and sometimes listen to products before buying them.
 Today, many record stores are valued for the community, experience, and atmosphere by connecting DJs, indie record labels, and bands to music fans.

-The industry’s decline is partially due to the competition posed by online music retailers and streaming services, like Pandora.
+The industry’s decline is partially due to the competition posed by online music retailers like Amazon and streaming services like Spotify and Pandora.
 Because consumers can access their favorite music online without having to purchase records, there’s less incentive to travel to a brick-and-mortar store to buy complete albums.
-Big box retailers are able to offer albums at significant discounts because of their ability to purchase in such large volume, which can also eat into an independent record store’s profits.
-If records stores are to survive, they need to find new and unique ways to offer products and experiences that consumers can’t get online.
+Big box retailers are able to offer albums at significant discounts because of their ability to purchase in such a large volume, which can also eat into an independent record store’s profits.
+If record stores are to survive, they need to find new and unique ways to offer products and experiences that consumers can’t get online.

 Record stores market to music lovers who value the quality and tangible nature of records and CDs.
 A store’s specialty areas may change that target market slightly – a store that stocks only rare or vintage records will market to a more niche audience than a store that stocks contemporary music products.

 The key here is understanding that a record store generally appeals to a diverse range of individuals, each with a unique connection to music and the vinyl format.

 Here are some key groups you might consider: